sveronneau/OS_Nagios/Master/README.md

 ```

 # file location on the Nagios server
+Content of the **contacts folder** must be put in /etc/nagios3/conf.d/

-Content of the openstack folder must be put in /etc/nagios3/conf.d/openstack /           (create the openstack folder)
+Content of the **openstack folder** must be put in /etc/nagios3/conf.d/openstack/           (create the openstack folder)

-Content of the plugins folder must be put in /usr/lib/nagios/plugins/
+Content of the **plugins** folder must be put in /usr/lib/nagios/plugins/
 ```
 > chown root:root /usr/lib/nagios/plugins/OS_*
 > chmod 755 /usr/lib/nagios/plugins/OS_*